useblocks/sphinx-needs/docs/configuration.rst

 * **table**: Default sphinx table
 * **datatables**: Table with activated DataTables functions (Sort, search, export, ...).

-Can be overridden for each single table by setting :ref:`needtable_style`.

 .. _needs_table_columns:

 needs_table_columns
 ~~~~~~~~~~~~~~~~~~~
 .. versionadded:: 0.2.0

+Defines the default columns for each table.
+Can be overridden for specific tables by setting parameter
+:ref:`needtable_columns` of directive :ref:`needtable`.

 .. code-block:: python